rive-app/rive-unreal/README.md

 Check out the latest example project from the [releases page](https://github.com/rive-app/rive-unreal/releases) to see a few techniques for adding Rive graphics in an Unreal project, as well as documentation on navigating the samples.

+Stay tuned for more detailed and official documentation on using Rive in Unreal.
 You can find the source for the rive-unreal-examples [here](https://github.com/rive-app/rive-unreal-examples).

-You will need to work in the **Unreal 5.3 or 5.4** editor that supports OpenGL or D3D11 for Windows, or a Mac with ARM64 (M1, M2, etc) architecture.
+You will need to work in the **Unreal 5.3** editor that supports OpenGL or D3D11 for Windows, or a Mac with ARM64 (M1, M2, etc) architecture.

 Select either D3D11/OpenGL for Windows, or Metal for Mac/iOS as the Renderer ID under Editor Preferences -> Plugins - Graphics Switching in Unreal.
 If you are making an Android Build, make sure to use OpenGL instead of Vulcan.